 ~

-Because of his friend and attorney, the late William B. Rogers, esq., Scott wrote one of the first checks to help found what is now know as the National Gay and Lesbian Task Force.
+Because of his long-time friend and attorney, the late William B. Rogers, esq., Scott wrote one of the first checks to help found what is now known as the National Gay and Lesbian Task Force.
 Rogers was one of the first board members and their mutual friend and associate, Dr. Bruce Voeller became the first Executive Director.
 For the first time in history, a visible and powerful national Gay political organization began to speak for us with a united voice.

-And then came the 1976 Dade County Initiative, led by pop singer and Florida orange juice spokesperson, Anita Bryant which repealed Florida's landmark Gay-rights law prohibiting discrimination on the basis of sexual orientation.
-Bryant's offensive, inflamatory rhetoric rallied many thousands to our cause.
-The explosive issue came to a decisive conclusion in 1978 with the ultimate defeat of the Brigg's Inititive (Proposition 6) in California -- where Harvey Milk had just been elected to the San Francisco Board of Supervisers.
-Scott notes, "These were seminal events in Gay history and they resonated across the country with amazing results.
+Scott notes, "These were seminal events in LGBT history and they resonated across the country with amazing results.
 We all began raising money to support the Florida and California battles.
 It was the first time in history that Gays could expect financial and on-site support from their sisters and brothers in other states.
 People came out of their closets in droves and the seachange set the mechanisms in place that would later be far more important that anyone might have ever imagined."

 Moving to Honolulu in 1986 with the AIDS pandemic raging, Foster was stunned to find no politically-organized Gay community.
 He remembers, "I looked for a Gay newspaper just to see what the community in Hawai'i was like and there wasn't one; no Gay newspaper or any sign of a politically organized community.
 There was the Life Foundation - and they were doing great work for AIDS - but in those days they were somewhat closeted.
 The community simply had no credible, visible role models speaking out."